sqlalchemy/alembic/README.rst

   use case.
 Alembic has no issue talking to SQLite of course but most ALTER statements won't work.

-Alembic is working at a rudimentary level and includes a little bit of support for Postgresql and Microsoft SQL Server.
-As of yet the documentation hasn't been written - this is really the only thing left before an early release can be put out.
+Alembic is working at a rudimentary level, and has been tested so far against Postgresql and Microsoft SQL Server.
+It works on SQLite to the degree that SQLite supports migrations (which is very little), and should also have partial functionality for MySQL, Oracle and Firebird (to the degree those databases support standard ANSI DDL).

+Documentation is at `ReadTheDocs <http://readthedocs.org/docs/alembic/en/latest/index.html>`_.